VforVal/great_slowdown/README.md

 ## Summary of Recent Changes
 - **Construction Inputs:** Rebalanced the input goods required for construction sector production methods and reduced the construction output
 - **Base construction:** Reduced base construction and made efficiency scale off of literacy, moved some of the base construction to tech unlocks.
-- **Construction cost:** Made it scale higher for more expensive buildings (starting from industrial)
+- **Reduced throughput:** for critical industries for development, like tools